 Welcome to one of the most extreme forms of motor racing.
 Rally drivers and fans are truly a unique breed, but then rally racing is itself rather unusual in the general scope of motorsport.
 As any rally enthusiast will tell you, it’s one thing to sit there and wheel a car around a paved oval in a series of left turns, but it’s another thing entirely to hustle a fire-breathing machine across the wild landscape, over hills and around obstacles, with the exhaust spitting flames and knobbly tires clawing for traction on dirt, gravel, snow, or tarmac.
 These are true four-season events, unlike most other types of racing, and they take place in every sort of climate and terrain imaginable, including snowy blizzards or muddy swampland.
 As with open wheel events, rally racing is not quite as widespread here as in other countries, with the mecca being the World Rally Championship in Finland.
 Popularity has increased in America in the last decade, with everything from local grassroots events to the huge Red Bull Global Rallycross spectacles, and RV enthusiasts have followed suit.

 While a Red Bull Rallycross race takes place in a closed loop no more than a mile long, some of the extended rally courses are not closed, and can stretch for many miles.
 Traditional RV camping or tailgating while spectating is more difficult in those cases, since you only see the cars once per stage.
-Often a cross-country rally team will employ a support vehicle like an RV at the start and finish lines, and sometimes spectators will do the same, but those seeking a more stable, long-term camping experience will prefer a shorter enclosed rallycross course.
+Often a cross-country rally team will employ a official site support vehicle like an RV at the start and finish lines, and sometimes spectators will do the same, but those seeking a more stable, long-term camping experience will prefer a shorter enclosed rallycross course.

 Like other forms of racing, drifting–basically glorified sideways sliding for style points–spans everything from grassroots parking lot events with orange cones up to the big league Formula Drift, which takes place over two days on a weekend, at a major venue like Texas Motor Speedway.
 The showoff-ish nature of drifting usually involves rather outgoing individuals, so you will probably never mistake this for a knitting convention.
 As with other arenas of motorsport, RVs are primarily used as support vehicles or for spectator enjoyment.